WalenPiotr/movies-solution/README.md

 ```

-Make sure that you provide appropriate env files for containers placed in .env directory.
+Make sure that you provide appropriate env files for containers placed in .env directory (with OMDB API key and database config).

 #### Example service.env